Attack on the Saudi Embassy in Khartoum: Attack

-In a news conference on March 2, President Richard Nixon stated that the United States would "not pay blackmail".
-American negotiators seemed confused as to how to best respond to the hostage-takers' demands, and Nixon seemed to believe that the gunmen would give themselves up in exchange for safe passage as others had done when storming the Israeli embassy in Bangkok a year earlier.
+In a news conference on 2 March, President Richard Nixon stated that the United States would "not pay blackmail".
+Nixon seemed to believe that the gunmen would give themselves up in exchange for safe passage as others had done when storming the Israeli embassy in Bangkok a year earlier.

-After twelve hours, the gunmen stated that they had killed Noel, Moore and Eid, the three Western diplomats in their custody.
+After twelve hours, the gunmen stated that they had killed Noel, Moore and Eid, the three diplomats in their custody.
 They demanded a plane to take them and their hostages to the United States, which was rejected by both the Sudanese and American governments.

 The Sudanese government continued to negotiate with the militants, and after three days the gunmen released the remaining hostages and surrendered to Sudanese authorities.
 In the aftermath it was found that the three deceased diplomats had been taken to the basement and killed.

+Later it was determined that the terrorists planned to take the remaining hostages to Washington, line them up under a wing on US soil, and kill them all in front of the press.

 Aftermath

 In October 1973, charges against two of the militants were dropped for insufficient evidence.
 A court of inquiry commenced trying the remaining six in June 1974.
 The court sentenced the six to life imprisonment before their sentences were reduced to seven years.
 The US government unsuccessfully lobbied the Sudanese government to put them to death.

 Sudanese President Gaafar Nimeiry was on an official trip abroad during the incident and condemned it in the strongest terms on his return, stating that the perpetrators rewarded Sudan, which had provided peaceful sanctuary to Palestinian refugees, with the disturbance of Sudan's internal peace.
 He decided to delegate the punishment of the perpetrators to their compatriots and handed the six to the custody of the Palestine Liberation Organization.
 The next day, the PLO sent the six to Egypt, where they were to serve their sentences.
 In protest of Sudan's handling of this situation, the United States withdrew its ambassador to Sudan and froze economic assistance to Sudan in June.
 A new US ambassador returned to Sudan in November that year, and aid resumed in 1976.

 Three of the Black September militants disappeared from Egyptian custody and were never recaptured.
 The remaining three served out their sentences.

 The United States also tried to prosecute Yasser Arafat in the United States for his role in the event.
-However, John R. Bolton, then Assistant Attorney General at the Department of Justice, in 1986 concluded that they lacked the legal jurisdiction for trying Arafat, as the appropriate statutory laws were not yet in force in 1973.
+However, John R. Bolton, then assistant attorney general at the U.S. Department of Justice, concluded in 1986 that legal jurisdiction for trying Arafat was lacking, as the appropriate statutory laws were not yet in force in 1973.

 In December 2006, the United States Department of State released documents claiming that Arafat and the Fatah party were aware of the plot before it was carried out, and had ordered the operation.
 The documents further alleged that US intelligence had sent a warning to the embassy beforehand, but it was not intercepted in time.